-“It’s very exciting to be a part of a multi-year project for a strong global brand,” said Liz Bock, Luminii regional sales manager.
+“It’s very exciting to be a part of a multi-year project for a strong global brand,” said Ryan Raica-Scallan, Director of Sales for Luminii.
 “United and the project partners’ confidence in Luminii is a testament to the versatility and quality of our product line.
-We are able to deliver unmatched color, consistency and quality in LED lighting with highly adaptable applications that create unique, sophisticated and comfortable spaces.”
+We are able to deliver unmatched color, consistency, and quality in LED lighting with highly adaptable applications that create unique, sophisticated and comfortable spaces.”

 In addition to Chicago O’Hare International Airport, Polaris Lounges offer premier international travelers unique, full-service hospitality experiences at United’s Dulles, Houston, LaGuardia, Los Angeles, Newark and San Francisco terminals.

 “United Polaris is serene, sophisticated and exclusive in both concept and design,” Conforte said.
 “The project’s main design objectives were to celebrate the excitement and wonder of travel.
 With each lounge, we look to lighting to create a sense of arrival, transition and intimacy.”

 That was the inspiration Gwen Grossman Lighting Design used to “paint the Polaris Lounge spaces with light” in a way that differentiated levels of activity.
 The lighting scheme complements the journey travelers are about to make.